 Lastly, if you have been injured in an auto accident, be sure to seek out the guidance and assistance of a personal injury attorney in Las Vegas.
 They can help to determine if you have a compensable case, file papers to preserve your right to seek compensation from the involved parties, and help you obtain the medical treatment you need.
 They can also work to ensure you receive a fair settlement or take your case to trial if the insurance company is not willing to settle for a fair and reasonable amount.

 If you have been injured in an auto accident, you want an auto accident attorney who can help you with every aspect of your personal injury case.
 Here at Edward Bernstein & Associates we can help you from the very beginning of the claim until the end, ensuring you get the help and money you are entitled to.
-Contact us today to schedule a free consultation.
+Call us now or contact us today to schedule a free consultation.